 When he will observe that the ferret is completely anesthetizing and ready for the surgery moreover, the readings are accurate with needed equipment.
 This is a very sterile surgery so he will wash his hands with soap before starting and he will start as soon as the ferret is ready.

 While surgery he will focus on the parameters for the ferret’s vital like (oxygen saturation, carbon dioxide level, heart rate, temperature, and respiratory system).

 The vet starts the surgery by making an incision in the muscles and skin of the abdomen of the ferret which is called the Linea Alba.
 The cut won’t bleed much and will help the vet to make stitches when the incision is closed.

 - Incision with scalpel

-He starts incision with a scalpel and then extends the linea Alba incision with scissors so that he could see the internal abdominal organs of the ferret.
+He starts the incision with a scalpel and then extends the linea Alba incision with scissors so that he could see the internal abdominal organs of the ferret.
 While looking over for the uterus the doc will encounter the spleen fat and urinary bladder of the ferret.

 - Removal of uterus

 First, when the surgeon will get to the uterus he will remove it carefully from the abdominal cavity and the stitches would be made and then the ovary and uterine would be removed as well simultaneously.
 Both the ovaries would be removed then the stitches are made after removal of the uterus.
 But the small amount of uterus place back to the abdomen and stitches are made.
-If the stitches are not properly placed then it can cause the hernia to the ferret.
+If the stitches are not properly placed then it can cause a hernia to the ferret.